HosnaJabbari/Knotty/Sparse_CCJ/README.md

 ##### Description:
 Both the Modified CCJ and the Sparsified CCJ are contained here.
-Which version is used is based upon arguments supplied.
+Which version is used is based upon arguments supplied when used.

 ##### Installation:
 Run makefile with "make" command.